 In a new TED talk by Sir Ken Robinson (embedded below) he focuses on prevailing education systems and how they stifle learning and creativity.
-He eloquently makes the case that education is not a mechanistic endeavour that is about conformity and compliance, but an inherently human and organic process that is about valuing diversity and enabling creativity.
+He eloquently makes the case that education is not a mechanistic endeavor that is about conformity and compliance, but an inherently human and organic process that is about valuing diversity and enabling creativity.
 This same argument is very relevant to modern organisations.

 1. Diversity – Human beings are naturally different and diverse